Scony/godot-gdscript-toolkit/README.md

 The linter is currently a work-in-progress, however, some useful tests are already available.

-The formatter is close to being complete, however, it's still a work-in-progress.
+The formatter is almost complete - it should work in practice, but some features are still ongoing.

 ## Installation